rkdarst/dynsnap/README.txt

     If given, the ordering of other columns does not matter, and lines with events "aaa bbb ccc" and "aaa ccc bbb" are considered the same.
+--grouped
+    Alternative input format where each line can have multiple events.

 --plot, -p
     Write some plots at OutputName.{pdf,png}.
 Requires matplotlib and